cognicraftcc/ollama-chat/README.md

 ```
 http://localhost:8501
 ```
-5. Load other models of your choice as documented in https://ollama.ai/library
+5. Try out other models by loading them in the same way.
+See https://ollama.ai/library for details of all the models supported by Ollama